darthcloud/BlueRetroWiki/Home.md

 Download latest binary from [GitHub](https://github.com/darthcloud/BlueRetro/releases) and flash them on your BlueRetro.\
 \
-Two types of build are now available: the SD card version as before (now named BlueRetro_universal_sd.bin) and also internal flash (SPIFFS).
-For each type I also provide the regular universal version with system auto detection.
-But in addition system hard-coded versions are available.\
+Only internal flash (SPIFFS) firmware are now supported.
+An universal version with system auto detection is provided in addition to system hard-coded versions.\

 ## Via USB serial